Nursing care relief coming - warning of "cost avalanche"

 Health - Nursing care relief coming - warning of "cost avalanche"

-In view of the ever-increasing costs of care, relief for those in need of care at home and in nursing homes is coming into effect in the new year.
-The care allowance, which was last increased in 2017, will rise by five percent on January 1, as stipulated in a law passed by the coalition government.
+In view of the ever-increasing costs of care, relief for those in need of care at home and in nursing homes comes into effect at the turn of the year.
+The care allowance, which was last increased in 2017, rose by five percent on January 1, as set out in a law passed by the coalition government.
 Care allowance is intended to support those in need of care who do not live in institutions.
-In addition, relief allowances for residents in care homes will be increased on January 1.
-This is intended to significantly reduce the amount that residents have to pay for their own care.
+In addition, relief allowances for residents in care homes were increased on January 1.
+This is intended to significantly reduce the proportion of pure care that residents have to pay themselves.

 The German Patient Protection Foundation criticized the increases as being too low.
 Chairman Eugen Brysch told the German Press Agency: "The piling up avalanche of costs is burying the more than four million people in need of care at home."
 The increase in care allowance was "virtually ineffective".
 Even the price increases of the past few months have barely been offset.
 Those affected would also have to bear the burden of rising wages and spiraling energy costs, which would not be offset by the federal government.
 Minister Karl Lauterbach (SPD) must ensure that the increase in care allowance meets the basic needs of those in need of help.

 The reform agreed in the spring is intended to mobilize an additional 6.6 billion euros per year and provide financial security for long-term care insurance until 2025 for the time being.
 To this end, the care contribution was increased by 0.35 percentage points in the first stage on July 1, and slightly more for those without children.
 Families with at least two children will pay less than before in relation to the employee contribution.
-In a second stage, several reductions will now follow on January 1.
+In a second stage, there have now been several reductions since January 1.
 An overview:

 Care at home